4dn-dcic/Submit4DN/README.md

 pip3 install submit4dn
 ```

-To upgrade to the lates version
+To upgrade to the latest version

 ```
 pip3 install submit4dn --upgrade